 - Activity #2 - Dress Like a Princess: If you don't have the girls come in their own princess attire, gather fabrics from old dresses and your local fabric store that the girls can use to make their own princess gowns.
 Use fabrics like satin, silk, lace, and tulle in purples, pinks and silver along with ribbons, scarves, and other items that the girls can use to "belt" their looks.
 They will likely need help wrapping the fabrics around them or pinning them so they stay on.
 Have an extra adult to help with this step.

 - Activity #3 - Princess Makeover: The next step to becoming a fairy princess makeup and accessories.
 A kid-friendly makeup station and jewelry area with faux baubles will complete the look.
 Enlist older sisters or even your chlid's favorite babysiter to be the makeup artist for the afternoon.
 Don't forget to take pictures—you'll want to remember this in a few years when she's grown!

 - Party Menu: What princess party would be complete without the snacks?
 Pink snacks to be exact.
 For lunch, go for finger sandwiches and veggies cut using princess-themed cookie cutters.
 For dessert, try strawberry ice cream sundaes and decadent pink frosted cupcakes topped with fairy dust (aka sugar sprinkles).

-- Decorations: Princess party decorations can be as simple as pink and purple steamers or a fabric banner.
+- Decorations: Visit Punchbowl's Shopping Aisle to stock up on party decorations fit for a princess.
+Princess party decorations can be as simple as pink and purple steamers or a fabric banner.
 You can browse princess party supplies for additional items like plates and napkins that incorporate the theme.
 Make the birthday girl feel special by decorating her "thrown" with pink and purple streamers, boas, and baubles.
 She can sit in it for dessert and to open her presents.

 Sign up and we'll send more inspiration straight to you.Sign up now